KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

 - test attacks
 - implementing standards like iso, nist, cis
 - hardening infrastructure
-- All Infra is automated: if i get a new server, i can be up and running with the minimum number of manual work
+- Recover seamlessly.
+All Infra is automated: if i get a new server, i can be up and running with the minimum number of manual work

+The end goal of this project is to create and maintain a real-world infrastructure to:

+- Test attack scenarios and
+  - Monitor the result of the attack first-hand
+  - Review the generated logs to understand what happened on the backend, what could be detected and created as a detection rule
+- Implement security standards like ISO27001, NIS2, NIST, and CIS
+-

 ---